Homological mirror symmetry for the quartic surface: Fukaya categories

 by using the map $q^{A(x)}: \Lambda_{\N,x} \otimes_{\Lambda_\N} \Lambda_{\Q} \rightarrow \Lambda_{\Q,x}$ on each one-dimensional subspace.
 The compositions in the two categories are based on the same moduli spaces, and the fact that the weights used to count solutions correspond under \eqref{eq:mq} is a consequence of \eqref{eq:energy} and a suitable generalization.
 Clearly, $\Fuk(X,X_\infty) \otimes_{\Lambda_\N} \Lambda_\Q$ is not all of $\Fuk(X)$, since only the objects which are exact Lagrangian submanifolds in $M$ occur.

-While the basic properties of affine Fukaya categories are familiar and quite simple, see for instance \cite{seidel04}, the relative and projective versions reserve some small surprises.
+While the basic properties of affine Fukaya categories are quite simple, the relative and projective versions reserve some small surprises.
 These are all covered by the powerful general theory from \cite{fooo}, but we prefer a more elementary approach.
-The relative situation is the more important one for the arguments later on, and we will consider it primarily.
+The relative situation is the more important one for the arguments later on, and we will consider it primarily, and then add some discussion of the projective case.
+We work on a fixed affine Calabi-Yau surface $M = X \setminus X_\infty$, which is such that $X_\infty$ has no rational components.

-Fix an affine Calabi-Yau surface $M = X \setminus X_\infty$, without rational components in $X_\infty$.
-Take an exact Lagrangian brane $(L,\alphagr_L,\Spin_L)$ in $M$, and a one-parameter family $J_t$ ($0 \leq t \leq 1$) of compatible almost complex structures, all of which make the components of $X_\infty$ almost complex, and are regular with respect to $L$.
-These give rise to a family of objects of $\Fuk(X,X_\infty)$, which we denote by $L_t^\mbr$.
-By suitably adapting the construction of Piunikhin-Salamon-Schwarz \cite{piunikhin-salamon-schwarz94}, one defines a canonical isomorphism

-In the special case where $J_t$ is constant, one can use this to obtain a distinguished element $e = H\Psi_{X,X_\infty}(1) \in HF^0_{X,X_\infty}(L_0^\mbr,L_0^\mbr)$, which is in fact the cohomological unit for $L_0^\mbr$ in $H\Fuk(X,X_\infty)$.
-The more general isomorphisms \eqref{eq:pss}, for different choices of almost complex structures, carry the ordinary cup product to the pair of pants product.
-This eventually shows that $L_0^\mbr$, $L_1^\mbr$ are quasi-isomorphic objects.
-A slight generalization, which in fact is already implicit in our use of Floer data, then proves the following

-\begin{lemma} Let $L_t$ be a family of Lagrangian submanifolds of $M$, and $L_t^\mbr$ a family of relative brane structures on them, varying smoothly with $t$.
-Then all $L_t^\mbr$ are quasi-isomorphic objects of $\Fuk(X,X_\infty)$. \end{lemma}

-Note that because all the $L_t$ are supposed to have relative brane structures, they are in particular exact in $M$, so that the isotopy is Hamiltonian.